Future developments in Singapore: Mount Pleasant

-Tanglin Halt

-One of Singapore's oldest housing estates, the Tanglin Halt estate in Queenstown will be redeveloped over the next ten to fifteen years with 5,500 new Housing and Development Board (HDB) flats.
-Located on the site of the former neighbourhood centre, a 40-storey integrated development will house retail shops, a new hawker centre, and a market.
-The existing Queenstown Polyclinic will also be relocated to the integrated development.

-Aside from a new park within the estate, landscaping and recreational facilities will be built along the estate's Rail Corridor stretch.

-The redevelopment plan was launched in 2023 with its first Build-to-Order (BTO) housing project named Tanglin Halt Cascadia.

-Farrer Park

-Announced on 25 April 2022, a 10 hectare site in Farrer Park is set to be developed into a public housing estate with approximately 1,600 Housing and Development Board (HDB) flats integrated with sports and recreational facilities to preserve and highlight the sporting heritage of the area.
-Approximately 20 per cent of the site will be reserved as open spaces, including a 1.2 hectare central green space with a field and a park.
-To be integrated within one of the housing developments, the existing Farrer Park Boxing Gym will be retained and repurposed into a multi-purpose community sporting space for residents residing in the estate.
-However, due to technical and cost considerations and difficulties, the existing Farrer Park Swimming Complex will not be retained but replaced with a new sporting centre housing sports facilities such as swimming pools.
-The new estate will also feature sports facilities integrated within a multi-storey car park, a jogging track connecting the various facilities in the estate, and commercial and social amenities such as retail shops and a childcare centre.

-The estate was launched in 2023 with its first Build-to-Order (BTO) housing project named Farrer Park Fields.

 Pang Sua Woodland

 Located in Choa Chu Kang, the existing 15-hectare Pang Sua Woodland is part of an approximately 22-hectare site to be developed with high-density residential developments integrated with the nearby Rail Corridor and Pang Sua Canal.
 A key recommendation of establishing a green corridor within the site to preserve the ecological links to surrounding nature areas was published for public feedback on 5 April 2022 by the Housing and Development Board (HDB) as part of an environmental study for the development of the area.

 Following the environmental study and public feedback, HDB published the redevelopment's revised plans on 6 July 2022.
 Aside from healthy and mature tree clusters within the sitre, at least two hectares of the existing woodland along the existing Pang Sua Canal will also be preserved.
 The original alignment of the Rail Corridor will also be retained as much as possible as part of the redevelopment.

 The estate was launched in 2023 with its first Build-to-Order (BTO) housing projects: Rail Green I, and Rail Green II @ CCK.